What If My Car Insurance Lapses?

 - Click here to view a PDF of penalties for driving without insurance by state by the Consumer Federation of America.

-So you’ve let your insurance lapse and you want to avoid penalties.
-What should you do?
+If you’ve let your insurance lapse and want to avoid penalties, what should you do?
+Luckily, you still have some options.

 Option 2) Shop Around for New Insurance

 Alternatively, your insurance company might have avoided renewing your car insurance because of excessive traffic violations or at-fault accidents.
-In this case, your insurance company might double or triple the cost of your insurance.
+This is called a non-renewal.